 - One of the curses available to Kingdom of Loathing's Ed the Undying, when you're playing as him in a challenge path.
 Only since Ed has anger-management issues, he doesn't stop at the target's family, but their entire phylum.

 - In The Order of the Stick, Eugene Greenhilt makes a Blood Oath to kill Xykon, who had murdered his master.
 One of the downsides amounts to this, as neither he nor his descendants can get into the afterlife until the oath is fulfilled.
-Turns out he misunderstood the conditions — when Roy temporarily dies, he's allowed in in because, unlike Eugene, he died trying to fulfill the oath to the best of his ability.
+Turns out he misunderstood the conditions — when Roy temporarily dies, he's allowed in in because, unlike Eugene who simply gave up, Roy died trying to fulfill the oath to the best of his ability.

 - In Achewood, both Pat and his father magically became homosexual due to the curse of Gladdington castle, wherein an ancestor of theirs was cursed such that all of his sons and their sons thereafter would become homosexual at the age of 26.